ndrsKloss/marvel-app-sample/README.md

 I use [Carthage](https://github.com/Carthage/Carthage) as dependency manager.

-Use `carthage bootstrap -—platform iOS` to get all necessary frameworks.
+Use `carthage bootstrap --platform iOS` to get all necessary frameworks.